 - Identify and target different audience groups

-Since store sales and customer behavior cannot be tracked with ‘cookies’, merchants must rely on other sources of personally identifying information such as email contact, phone number, and home address, which are usually stored in POS systems, Customer Database Platform or loyalty programs.
+Since store sales and off-site customer interactions cannot be tracked with ‘cookies’, merchants must rely on other sources of personally identifying information such as email contact, phone number and home address, which are usually stored in POS systems, Customer Database Platform or loyalty programs.

-Although these software provides merchants with precious insight into customer behavior, merchants often overlook the data and don’t fully utilize it.
-Merchants can leverage their transaction data by feeding them to tools such as Facebook Offline Conversions, which will match them with the ad exposure data to identify which customers have seen an ad online and then purchased offline, in order to optimize the campaigns accordingly.
+Although this software provide merchants with precious insight into customer behavior, merchants often overlook the data and don’t fully utilize it.
+Merchants can leverage their transaction data by feeding them to tools like Facebook Offline Conversions, which will match them with the ad exposure data to identify which customers have seen an ad online and then purchased offline, in order to optimize the campaigns accordingly.

-The adoption of these kinds of tools allows merchants to finally leverage the data and automatically optimize their campaigns based on offline conversions attribution.
+The adoption of these kinds of tools allows merchants to finally leverage customers’ data and automatically optimize their campaigns based on online to offline conversions attribution.

 Integrate data sources to optimize campaigns in real-time

 In order to implement a sophisticated marketing strategy, retailers require robust software technology.
 Often data points are collected in different sources (i.e. POS System, Customer Data Platform) that must be integrated through complex workflows by an IT team or a trusted middle-ware company.

 To optimize advertising campaigns on daily transactions, retailers must integrate their customer database with their marketing campaigns.

 This step is important in order to send information to Facebook or Google about new purchases automatically and in real-time to continuously optimize the advertising campaigns for an audience that is more likely to purchase in-store.